-- Damage from natural disasters or severe weather (earthquakes, flooding, etc.)
+- Damage from natural disasters or severe weather like earthquakes, floods, or tornadoes

 This is where you’ll likely need the assistance of your accounting teams.
-When calculating the cost of losses, be sure to consider every possible factor.
-Here are a few to consider:
+When calculating the cost of losses, be sure to consider every possible factor, including:

 - Damaged equipment